blueisgreen/zanzisworld/README.md

-# zwne-nuxt
+# Zanzibar's World of Nuclear Energy

-Porting Zanzibar's World of Nuclear Energy to Nuxt
+Re-building on Nuxt, backed by Supabase.